 Be sure to Peel the Diagnostic Onion, and avoid falling short of a full and proper diagnosis.
 Especially if we are also autistic or have lots of allergies and sensitivities, autoimmune diseases or fibromyalgia.
 As a long time support group leader and observer of thousands in groups online, I’ve personally observed several major systemic conditions to run together quite often in hypermobile families, in what I have come to call the Chronic Constellation.
 Maybe one day we’ll know why.

 Best Resources to Get Up to Speed Quickly

-EDS Toolkit for GPs (doctors) now hosted by EDS UK (January 2022), originally hosted by the Royal College of General Practitioners in London since 2018 (latest info only, no CMEs to offer, available to all to view).
+- EDS Toolkit for GPs (doctors) now hosted by EDS UK (January 2022), originally hosted by the Royal College of General Practitioners in London since 2018 (latest info only, no CMEs to offer, available to all to view).
 I am one of the co-authors along with several doctors.

 - Free online Physician EDS Education hosted by EDS Awareness since 2017 includes CMEs

 - Project EDS ECHO hosted by The Ehlers-Danlos Society also offering CMEs for doctors (and additional ECHOs for other allied health professionals also since 2019).

 - ER Safety Tips for Ehlers-Danlos Syndrome Patients – Ellen Lennox Smith 2017

 - Ten Tips for Doctors by Jan Groh, author of this Oh TWIST site 2014

 - All past EDNF and newer EDS Learning Conference slides 2012-present